wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-premium-messaging.md

 	ms.date="10/15/2015"
 	wacn.date=""/>

-# Service Bus Premium and Standard Messaging Tiers
+# Service Bus Premium and Standard messaging tiers

 Service Bus brokered messaging, which includes messaging entities such as queues and topics, combines enterprise messaging capabilities with rich publish-subscribe semantics at cloud scale.
 Service Bus brokered messaging is used as the communication backbone for many sophisticated cloud solutions.